grimme-lab/qc2-teaching/doc/recommendations_application-part.rst

       Port 12345
       IdentityFile ~/.ssh/id_c00

-Now logging in to ssh3 will automatically put in the specified user name and forward port 22 of ``c00`` to the expected local one for you.
+Now logging in to the ssh-server will automatically put in the specified user name and forward port 22 of ``c00`` to the expected local one for you.

 X-Server or How to make your graphical connection work (optional)